 Having been raised in the Bay Area, visiting traditional tourist locations was the norm.
-We went everyplace from Alcatraz to Pier 39, and crossing the grand Golden Gate Bridge, shopping in Chinatown, and dining at Fishermen's Wharf happened regularly.
+We went everyplace from Alcatraz to Pier 39 and crossed the grand Golden Gate Bridge, shopped in Chinatown, and dined at Fishermen's Wharf regularly.

 1. San Gregorio State Park and Beach

 When beach lovers visit this popular coastal city, many surf seekers head to any of a number of different beaches in the Half Moon Bay park system just south of San Francisco.
 While tourists often hit this quaint little tourist town, instead they should continue down scenic, coastal Highway 1 another ten miles to San Gregorio State Park and Beach.

 This unique beach is almost always strewn with a vast array of driftwood and seashells.
 Although park rules vehemently frown upon collecting these as souvenirs, they're still a sight to behold.
 Easily accessible from the parking area, the seashore is protected by grassy bluffs and as an estuary, it's home to many forms of oceanic flora and fauna.

 If you find yourself in the vicinity of Half Moon Bay, take a trek up the winding and equally scenic Highway 92 heading toward San Mateo.
 Near the end of this half-hour journey, veer left onto Canada Road heading south.
 Take the time to pack a picnic lunch beforehand and visit the beautifully crafted Pulgas Water Temple.